System Requirements

 Installing ESMF

-If you have all of the needed libraries except ESMF then you can download and build ESMF yourself.
+If you have all of the needed libraries except ESMF then you will need to download and build ESMF yourself.
 The ESMF git repository is available to clone from github.com/esmf-org/esmf.
 Use git tag to browse versions available and then git checkout tags/tag_name to checkout the version.

-Once downloaded, browse file ESMF/README for information about build requirements.
-ESMF requires that you define environment variables ESMF_COMPILER, ESMF_COMM, and ESMF_DIR (path to clone), and also export environment variables CC, CXX, FC, and MPI_ROOT.
+ESMF requires that you define environment variables ESMF_COMPILER, ESMF_COMM, and ESMF_DIR, and also export environment variables CC, CXX, FC, and MPI_ROOT.
 Set up an environment file that loads the needed libraries and also defines these environment variables.
-Here is an example of what the variable exports might look line in your environment file:
+If you already have a GEOS-Chem environment file set up then you can copy it or repurpose it by including the environment variables needed for ESMF.
+See the previous section for an example.

-You can create multiple ESMF builds, for example if you want to try different compilers.
-To set yourself up to allow this also export environment variable ESMF_INSTALL_PREFIX and define it as a subdirectory within ESMF_DIR.
+You can create multiple ESMF builds.
+This is useful if you want to use different libraries for the same version of ESMF, e.g. to run GCHP with either Intel or GNU compilers, or if you want to use newer ESMF versions without deleting your old one.
+To set yourself up to allow multiple builds you should export environment variable ESMF_INSTALL_PREFIX and define it as a subdirectory within ESMF_DIR.
+Include details about that particular build to distinguish it from others.
 For example:

 export ESMF_ROOT=${ESMF_INSTALL_PREFIX}